rwsite/updatepulse-server/integration/docs/packages.md

 ___
 #### signed_url

 The `signed_url` operation returns a public URL signed with a token to download a package with the `download` [operation](#download).
 By default, the token is reusable and the URL is valid for 60 minutes.
-If the package does not exist on the file system or in the Remote Repository Service, the operation fails.
+If the package does not exist on the file system or in the Version Control System, the operation fails.

 ```php
 $url = 'https://domain.tld/updatepulse-server-package-api/package-type/package-slug/'; // Replace domain.tld with the domain where UpdatePulse Server is installed, package-type with the type of package (plugin, theme, generic), and package-slug with the slug of the package